-Our principal customers for natural gas transportation are utilities located throughout the state of Florida.
-We have concentrations of receivables from utilities throughout Florida.
+Our principal customers for natural gas transmission services are utilities located throughout the state of Florida.
+We have concentrations of receivables from the utility sector in the state of Florida.
 These concentrations of customers may affect our overall credit risk in that risk factors can negatively affect the credit quality of the entire sector.
 Where exposed to credit risk, we analyze the customers' financial condition prior to entering into an agreement, establish credit limits and monitor the appropriateness of those limits on an ongoing basis.
-We also obtain parental guarantees, cash deposits or letters of credit from customers to provide credit support, where appropriate, based on our financial analysis of the customer and the regulatory or contractual terms and conditions applicable to each contract.
+We also obtain parental guarantees, cash deposits or letters of credit from customers to provide credit support, where appropriate, based on our financial analysis of the customer and the regulatory or contractual terms and conditions applicable to each agreement.